Yavuz7/Quake2BossMod/readme.txt

 READ ME

-This mod creates a hell demon that follows you around the map
+This mod creates a boss monster that follows you around the map

 Changes: